BEST AHREFS ALTERNATIVES · 2026

 Keep Ahrefs.
 Add the agent that actually ships pages.

 Ahrefs gives you the keyword and the SERP gap.
 The agent gives you the published article.
-They sit next to each other, not against. $99 flat per month, with a $1 three-day trial before the recurring kicks in.
+They sit next to each other, not against. $99 flat per month, with a free trial before the recurring kicks in.